 5. Give back to local communities and their environment

 Once you’ve reached your destination it is important to be conscious of where you are spending your money.
-Try giving back to the local community as best you can by shopping from locally run businesses, seeking out experience run by locals rather than large corporations and staying in Airbnb’s or Bed and Breakfast accommodation.
-That way, you know that your money is being injected back into the local economy.
+Give back to the local community as best you can by shopping from locally run businesses, seeking out experience run by locals rather than large corporations.
+Staying in Airbnb’s or Bed and Breakfast accommodation is also a great way to support local.

 Dining in local restaurants, visiting farmers markets and enjoying local produce is another way to environmentally friendly.
 Not only does it support their businesses and give you a better taste of their culture, but the food you’re eating hopefully won’t have travelled far – meaning fewer carbon emissions will be given off.